 Our hostel was a traditional two-storey building with rooms around a central courtyard and was a very sociable place to while away the hours in between exploring the city.
 It is the kind of place that many people end up spending far longer than planned, partly because of the atmosphere and partly because Kashgar is quite literally and figuratively the end of the road, and many people take the opportunity to take stock or simply ponder “where on earth do I go from here?!” – 1500 kilometres (or 930 miles) or 24 hours of travel from the nearest significant town or a whopping 4375 kilometres (2720 miles) from Beijing – it is exhausting just thinking about the distances ahead.
 We very quickly fell into a pattern of late mornings and late nights although I blame the local “time zone” for this.
-China officially only has a single time zone which is ridiculous for a country so huge but means that in far western parts like Tibet and Xinjiang (the province Kashgar is in) it doesn’t get dark until between 10 and 11 o’clock at night and light until around 9 in the morning.
-So partly as a protest but more so for practical reasons, Kashgar operates partly on Beijing time and partly on Xinjiang time – when you’re meeting someone or arranging to take a bus or taxi you should be sure to ask if it’s “Beijing time” or “Local time” as there is 2 hour time difference between the two.
-It can get a bit confusing – were we going to bed at 2am and getting up at 10am or, less lazy-sounding, going to bed at midnight and getting up at 8?
+China officially only has a single time zone which is ridiculous for a country so huge but it means that in far western parts like Tibet and Xinjiang (the province Kashgar is in) it doesn’t get dark until between 10 and 11 o’clock at night and light until around 9 o’clock in the morning.
+So partly as a protest but more so for practical reasons, Kashgar operates partly on Beijing time and partly on Xinjiang time – when you’re meeting someone or arranging to take a bus or taxi you should be sure to ask if it’s “Beijing time” or “Local time” as there is 2-hour time difference between the two.
+It can get a bit confusing – were we going to bed at 2am and getting up at 10am or, less lazy-sounding, going to bed at midnight and getting up at 8am?

 On the end of Kashgar’s Old Town there are plenty of half-demolished neighbourhoods

-The main mosque in Kashgar
+The Id Kah Mosque in Kashgar

-The area around the mosque was particularly busy on a Friday after prayer time and all sorts of strange things were on sale including bear fat which is apparently a wonderful moisturizer as well as a youth giving serum made of all sorts of bugs and animals including porcupine – the “ingredients” were in a big tub and the liquid got skimmed off the top if and when the vendor got a sale.
-Endangered species campaigners would have had a field day ………
+The area around the mosque was particularly busy on a Friday after prayer time and all sorts of strange things were on sale including bear fat which is apparently a wonderful moisturizer as well as a youth-giving serum made of all sorts of bugs and animals including porcupine – the “ingredients” were in a big tub and the liquid got skimmed off the top if and when the vendor got a sale.
+Endangered species campaigners would have had a field day…

 Here are just a few of the colourful townsfolk:

-The main event in Kashgar is the Sunday animal market, an event that’s been happening in this town ever since the days Marco Polo passed through and the Silk Road was born.
-The market is held a couple of kilometres out of the town and as we travelled out to it in a taxi we knew we were going in the right direction from the truck filled with cows and adapted motorbike sidecars crammed with goats we kept passing.
+The main event in Kashgar is the Sunday animal market, an event that’s been happening in this town ever since the days when Marco Polo passed through and the Silk Road was born.
+The market is held a couple of kilometres out of the town and as we travelled out to it in a taxi, we knew we were going in the right direction from the trucks filled with cows and adapted motorbike sidecars crammed with goats we kept passing.
 There was also the odd donkey and cart but, I am sure, in far fewer numbers than over the previous years.

 We had heard and read a few reports that the market was now very “touristy”, but it’s all relative as the remoteness of Kashgar means that really only a handful of travellers and tourists get there.
-Apparently, 100,000 villagers, townspeople and nomads from different ethnic background converge on the market every week.
-Thrown into this we saw, I would estimate, less than 20 foreign faces 6 of which were from the same hostel as us.
+Apparently, 100,000 villagers, townspeople and nomads from different ethnic backgrounds converge on the market every week.
+Thrown into this we saw, I would estimate, less than 20 foreign faces, 6 of whom were from the same hostel as us.
 Hardly qualifying for the definition of over-touristed, there were thousands of sheep, goats, cattle and horses for everyone to enjoy their own little piece of the action.
-One of the main purchases at the market appeared to be the appropriately named ‘fat bottomed sheep’ – a strange-looking species which, well has a very fat bottom!
-Sometimes, and possibily more correctly, they’re known as fat-tailed sheep, which also sounds far more polite!
+One of the main purchases at the market appeared to be the appropriately named ‘fat bottomed sheep’ – a strange-looking species which, well, has a very fat bottom!
+Sometimes, and possibly more correctly, they’re known as fat-tailed sheep, which also sounds far more polite!
 There were thousands of them for sale being bartered over and around the edge of the trading area were several local food stalls some of the selling slaughtered and skinned fat bottom sheep and some selling boiled fat bottomed sheep – I wonder if they have any inclination of their fate?
 A skinned fat bottomed sheep does look very strange indeed with, literally, a big lump of fat on its bottom!

 Cooking up a feast at the Sunday Animal Market near Kashgar.
 Looks tasty huh?!